nrai14/translate-clean-api/README.md

 ### What was my motivation?

 I embarked on this project to push my technical skills to the next level.
-Having worked with Python and Java in the past, I wanted to challenge myself by incorporating new tools like Docker and integrating multiple APIs into a cohesive application.
+Having worked with Python, JavaScript and Java in the past, I wanted to challenge myself by incorporating new tools like Docker and integrating multiple APIs into a cohesive application.
 My goal was to gain hands-on experience with setting up Flask backends, using Node.js wrappers, and tackling real-world issues like batch processing, error handling, and scalability.

 This project was also an opportunity to revisit foundational skills I learned during Makers Academy, such as test-driven development and Agile practices, while exploring new technologies that are relevant in today’s software development landscape.